nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `ContactNameContainsKeywordsPredicate` and `TaskNameContainsKeywordsPredicate` implement the interface `Predicate` and test if a contact/task's name contains the given keywords.

 The predicates are passed into `Model#updateFilteredContactList` and `Model#updateFilteredTaskList` respectively, which then uses the predicates to filter contacts/tasks containing the given keywords.

+### View tasks details
+The implementation of the task tab UI is facilitated by `TaskCard` and `TaskListPanel`.

+`TaskCard` and `TaskListPanel` extends the superclass `UiPart<Region>` and fills the UI container with a panel that displays the list of tasks, along with their assigned contacts and deadlines.

+`TaskCard#TaskListViewCell` is responsible for displaying the graphics of a task using a `TaskCard`.

 ## **Documentation, logging, testing, configuration, dev-ops**